matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 - `validateTransaction` is mandatory and will be used by the system to determine if the AA agrees to proceed with the transaction.
 In case the transaction is not accepted, (e.g. the signature is wrong), your AA should revert.
 In case the call to this method returns `true`, the AA is considered to accept the this transaction and will be charged fee afterwards.
 - `executeTransaction` is mandatory and will be called by the system after the fee is charged from the user.
 This function should perform the execution of the transaction.
-- `executeTransactionFromOutside` is not technically mandatory, but it is *highly encouraged*, since there needs to be some way in case of the priority mode (e.g. when the operator becomes malicious) to be able to start transaction from your AA from the outside (basically this is the fallback to the standard Ethereum approach, where an EOA starts transaction from your smart contract).
+- `executeTransactionFromOutside`, technically, is not mandatory, but it is *highly encouraged*, since there needs to be some way, in case of priority mode (e.g. when the operator becomes malicious), to be able to start transactions from your AA from the outside (basically this is the fallback to the standard Ethereum approach, where an EOA starts transaction from your smart contract).

 Note, that each of these methods accept the [Transaction](https://github.com/matter-labs/v2-testnet-contracts/blob/0e1c95969a2f92974370326e4430f03e417b25e7/l2/system-contracts/TransactionHelper.sol#L15) struct.
 While some of its fields are self-explanatory, there are also 6 `reserved` fields, the meaning of each will be defined by the transaction's type.
-We decided to not give these fields a name, since they might be unneeded in some future transaction types.
+We decided to not give these fields names, since they might be unneeded in some future transaction types.
 For now, the convention is:

 - `reverted[0]` is the nonce.
 - `reserved[1]` is the `msg.value` that should be passed with the transaction.